The Four Step Branding Process: Step 1 - Why you need a brand workshop

 Once the workshop has been held, the business will be ready to move to the second step in the branding process – which is creating the Brand Manual.
 At this stage – which will be the subject of our next blog in more detail – the business will use all the information gathered in step 1, to create a strapline, brand values, company mission and the brand promises.

-If you would like to speak to our branding experts or book a brand workshop for your business then please do
+If you would like to speak to our branding experts or book a brand workshop for your business then please do give us a call or send us an emailabout your requirements today.

 (NB: As well as getting your marketing right it’s important to stress you need a strong HR approach to ensure your organisation consistently demonstrates brand behaviours, so ask your HR team about your employer brand too.)